Manslaughter and Three Counts of Assault by DWI Sentence Significantly Reduced

 Police cannot simply pull you over without a valid reason—they must be able to provide a specific reason for their initial stop of your vehicle along with any additional detention and investigation.
-Police cannot simply pull you over and investigate you for possible drunk driving without a valid reason (referred to as probable cause).
-There are specific legal standards that must be met.
-If these standards are not met, a skilled attorney can identify any violation of your constitutional rights and use the facts surrounding your case to effectively represent you in court.
+If these standards are not met, a skilled St. Louis DWI attorney can identify any violation of your constitutional rights and use the facts surrounding your case to effectively represent you in court.
 Muhlenkamp & Bernsen, Attorneys at Law can help you plan your case.

 Reasonable Suspicion for a Traffic Stop